 Now that we’ve added a second kid, we should expect to see more money going out the door, right?
 In our case, no. Despite adding a second child, we expect our expenses to drop to $32,000 per year.
 Since I will stay home with our kids, we will cut our $14,000 childcare expenditures to zero.

-Based on national averages and our previous spending (multiplied by two), we expect to spend around $8,500 on kid-related expenditures, including food, clothes, medical care, dental care, diapers, toys, and a toddler soccer league (we’re not going crazy with extracurriculars just yet).
+Based U.S. Department of Agriculture estimates, we expect to spend around $12,350 on kid-related expenditures per year, including food, clothes, medical care, dental care, diapers, toys, and a toddler soccer league (we’re not going crazy with extracurriculars just yet).

 We also saw savings from optimizing our lifestyle.
 In 2014, we purchased a $65,000 fixer-upper that sits within a few miles of Rob’s school, our church, several parks, and the grocery store.
 The house is in a lower-income neighborhood that some might feel is too run-down for their tastes, but the decision to purchase this house means that Rob can bike to school and our transportation and housing costs combined fall below $10,000 per year.